gardener/gardener/docs/proposals/20-ha-control-planes.md

 A zone is shared across one or more seed clusters.
 If an availability zone is no longer reachable or available then it can potentially impact more than one seed cluster.
 A request to schedule a new shoot control plane should avoid a non-available zone and therefore seed(s) which have their worker pools in unhealthy zones.
 This is especially valid for HA shoot control planes where control plane components like `etcd` (assuming a 3 member cluster) will then be provisioned with only 2 members, thereby running with no further failure tolerance.

 It is therefore proposed that a new custom resource `Zone` be introduced which will be initially used to track the health of a zone as part of its `status`.
 A `ZoneController` will periodically inspect the health of a zone by inspecting network connectivity, health of provisioned nodes, health of critical services hosted, etc. in the zone and report the state as part of its `status`.
 The consumer can leverage this information to further decide how to react.

 In general, tracking zonal health should be undertaken especially when the move is towards multi-zonal clusters.
 The above is just one proposal, but there can be other even better ways to achieve this.
 This is outside the purview of this GEP and should be taken up separately.

 ### Recovery

-#### Current Recovery mechanisms
+#### Current Recovery Mechanisms

 Gardener and upstream Kubernetes already provide recovery mechanism for node and pod recovery in case of a failure of a node.
+Those have been tested in the scope of a [availability zone outage simulation](#availability-zone-outage-simulation).

 _Machine recovery_

-In the seed control plane, `Kube Controller Manager` will detect that a node has not renewed its lease and after a timeout (usually 2 mins - configurable via `--node-monitor-grace-period`) it will transition the `Node` to `Unknown` state. `Machine-Controller-Manager` will detect that an existing `Node` has transitioned to `Unknown` state and will do the following:
+In the seed control plane, `Kube Controller Manager` will detect that a node has not renewed its lease and after a timeout (usually 40 seconds - configurable via `--node-monitor-grace-period`) it will transition the `Node` to `Unknown` state. `Machine-Controller-Manager` will detect that an existing `Node` has transitioned to `Unknown` state and will do the following:
 * It will transition the corresponding `Machine` to `Failed` state after waiting for a duration(currently 10 mins configured via [machine-health-timeout](https://github.com/gardener/gardener-extension-provider-gcp/blob/dff3d2417ff732fcce69ba10bbe5d04e13781539/charts/internal/machine-controller-manager/seed/templates/deployment.yaml)).
 * Thereafter a `deletion timestamp` will be put on this machine indicating that the machine is now going to be terminated, transitioning the machine to `Terminating` state.
 * It attempts to drain the node first and if it is unable to drain the node, then currently after a period of 2 hours (configurable via `machine-drain-timeout`), it will attempt to force-delete the `Machine` and create a new machine.